 ISI Journal Citation Reports © Ranking: 2013: 4/42 (Biodiversity Conservation)

 Recently Published Issues

-• Mini-Reviews: overviews of emerging subjects that merit urgent coverage or succinct syntheses of important topics that are rarely encountered in mainstream literature.
+Reviews provide synthetic overviews of emerging subjects that merit urgent attention or succinct syntheses of important topics that are rarely encountered in mainstream literature.
 Themes should be of global importance, and present findings and conclusions relevant to policy-makers and practitioners in the fields of conservation and human well-being.

 Conservation Letters welcomes manuscripts in all biomes (marine, terrestrial, and freshwater), ecosystems, and cultural settings, and will strive for balanced coverage of each.
 Send us your manuscript!